 Myspace

-Within six months, we grew the user base from 8M to 55M, returning Myspace back to the Top 20 most-visited sites in the U.S. The company was subsequently acquired by Time Inc. in 2016.
+Within six months, we grew the user base from 8M to 55M, returning Myspace to the Top 20 most-visited sites in the U.S. The company was subsequently acquired by Time Inc. in 2016.

-Artist Films: Myspace had long been a breeding ground for emerging talent, nurturing artists who would go on to become some of the biggest names in the world, including Katy Perry, Bruno Mars, LMFAO, Bieber, and Adele.
+Artist Films.
+Myspace had long been a breeding ground for emerging talent, nurturing artists who would go on to become some of the biggest names in the world, including Katy Perry, Bruno Mars, LMFAO, Bieber, and Adele.
 In line with the brand’s ethos, we created bespoke films supporting the next generation of future stars.

 Riff Raff